jeffdanz/techmgmt/management.md

           - Rinse and repeat.

 - Now Appearing on Center Stage!
-          - I made up folks songs about the topics and authors to help me remember
+          - I created folk songs about the topics and authors to help me remember
           - Southern people are known for silly folk songs and singing while they work.
 My grandmother's homespun songs inspired this one.
           - I would make up little ditties about the authors I was studying and stories about their research.
           - I play the guitar with no meaningful direction or skill.
 I would strum songs about all these authors with dates and stories.
           - For example:  "Champy & Hammer fought for radical redesign of corporate processes or bust!
 Then Mintzberg shut them down in 1996 and Tom Peters had no trust."

 - Join the Technology Management All-Stars
-          - I created my all star team of technology management professionals.
+          - I created my all-star team of technology management professionals.
           - Depending on the question, I would substitute in my specialists to complete the question.
           - Researcher All-Stars: Minium, Noursis, Hayden, Beach, NSF
           - General management All-Stars: Drucker, Chandler, Champy & Hammer, Demming, Bennis & Nanus, Argyris & Shon